More to Lose Than Their Chains: Class Rule and the Problem of Worker Ambivalence

 All of this implies that a person's class position is not adequately captured by whether they own the means of production, or even by their relationship to surplus value.
 It is better understood as the sum of their interests in maintaining class rule: in the market, in the private sphere, in organizational life, and in the many overlaps between these.[25]
 The class has more to lose than its chains, and most of its members know this intuitively even when they can't articulate it.

 I don't say this to counsel despair — it's actually a precondition for serious organizing, once you accept it.
 But let me be precise about what I mean by "ambivalence," since this is a strong claim.
 I am not arguing that workers sit around weighing the pros and cons of class rule.
-I am arguing something more structural: that many workers who occupy positions of relative power, over subordinates, over family members, over less-credentialed or less-protected workers, develop justifications for that power that parallel the justifications used by the ruling classes themselves.
+I am arguing something more structural: that many workers who occupy positions of relative power, over subordinates, over family members, over less-credentialed or less-protected workers, develop justifications for that power that parallel ruling-class ones.

 The most common form this takes is a version of Kant's argument about "immaturity": the conviction that those below you are not yet ready to govern themselves, and that your role as intermediary — manager, bureaucrat, party cadre, head of household — is therefore necessary and benign.[26]
 This logic is as prevalent among liberal technocrats who believe the public needs expert guidance as it is among Maoists who see the party as the necessary translator of "the popular will" into political action.
 In both cases, the intermediary's position is justified by the claimed incapacity of those they mediate for — a self-serving judgment that is rarely tested and never voluntarily relinquished.